 Butorphanol withdrawal can be a painful process, particularly after heavy use.
-Symptoms are typically experienced within hours of stopping the use and can last up to several weeks after, depending on the intensity of Butorphanol use.
-Symptoms of Butorphanol withdrawal can include unpleasant psychotomimetic effects in some people, body aches, leg kicking, sweating, anxiety, irritability, depression, nausea, vomiting, diarrhea, cramps, runny nose, chills, increased blood pressure, insomnia, dehydration, convulsions, and fever.
-All of these symptoms can be quite pronounced, causing the patient to experience such intense pain and suffering that a "cold turkey" withdrawal is unbearable, causing the patient to continue their drug use.
+Symptoms are typically experienced within hours of stopping the drug and can last up to several weeks, depending on the intensity of Butorphanol use.
+Symptoms of Butorphanol withdrawal include: unpleasant psychotomimetic effects, body aches, leg kicking, sweating, anxiety, irritability, depression, nausea, vomiting, diarrhea, cramps, runny nose, chills, increased blood pressure, insomnia, dehydration, convulsions, and fever.
+All of these symptoms can be quite pronounced, causing the patient to experience such intense pain and suffering that a “cold turkey” withdrawal is unbearable causing the patient to continue their drug use.

 Rapid Anesthesia Butorphanol Detox

-The patient's vital signs and overall physical and mental reactions to these medications are closely monitored during the detox procedure.
+The patient’s vital signs and overall physical and mental reactions to these medications are closely monitored during the detox procedure.
 In the days that follow, the patient often sleeps more than usual.
-Administered by professionals as part of a long-term drug-addiction recovery strategy, The RDD Method®has been shown to be significantly more effective than other courses of Butorphanol addiction treatment.
+Administered by professionals as part of a long-term drug-addiction recovery strategy, The RDD Method® is significantly more effective than other courses of Butorphanol addiction treatment.